-Liquid Cold Plates are an efficient way to cool high power and high temperature environments due to its close contact and ability to withstand and transfer large amounts of heat.
+Liquid Cold Plates are an efficient way to cool high power and high-temperature environments due to its close contact and ability to withstand and transfer large amounts of heat.

 Our most recent application is for Autonomous Driving Control Unit (ADCU) for EVs.

-LEA is able to customize the dimensions and shape of the cold plate to better suit the thermal conditions and requirements.
+We're able to customize the dimensions and shape of the cold plate to better suit the thermal conditions and requirements.

 For inquiries, test results, quotations, please click here!

 LEA has a large variety of extrusion-based products that can be produced in small quantities for testing purposes or mass produced in large quantities to meet large volume orders.

 LEA has a long experience with machining-based, 'computer numerical control' (CNC) processes for manufacturing customizable heatsinks and vapor chambers.

 Ability to manufacture a wide range of product dimensions catered to customer preferences.

 Depending on the customer's needs and conditions, we are also capable of producing a vapor chamber through forging.

 Our manufacturing capability is able to produce 3000 to 5000 pieces per process.
 Our forging process allows us to construct complex shapes and sizes in order to fit into diverse applications with complicated thermal requirements.